yc3855/COMSW4995/README.md

 # Building

+Please be aware that since this library uses a few C++ 20 features it is only been tested on gcc-11 and above.
+It is possible that it will work on other compilers but it is not guaranteed.

 ## Install the boost library

 It is important to install the boost library before building the project.
 The boost library is used for data structures and algorithms.
 The boost library can be installed using the following command on ubuntu: